AddressChichén-Itzá, Yucatan, Mexico

 On your visit to Chichén Itzá, you shouldn't miss the following features:

-- El Castillo - This is one of the most striking buildings in Chichen Itza.
+- El Castillo: This is one of the most striking buildings in Chichen Itza.
 It is dedicated to Kukulkan, the Plumed Serpent.
 Every year on the fall and spring equinox the sun strikes the side of the building making a play of light and shadow which appears as a snake along the steps of the building.
+Excavations have discovered that the stepped pyramid was built over an older, smaller temple, and some experts believe that there is a hidden cenote underneath El Castillo.

 Chichen Itza is located 125 miles from Cancun and 75 miles from Mérida.
 It can be visited as a day trip from either location, and there are also a few hotels nearby in case you would like to arrive the previous day and get an early start visiting the ruins before the heat of the day sets in and the crowds begin to arrive.